 Since I got there in the afternoon around 2:00, I figured I’d start on the 18th hole and work my way backward until I got to the final pairing—and then follow them for awhile.
 After all, Paula Creamer is one of my favorites to root for and she was tied for the lead after two rounds.

 I took a wrong turn once I got onto the grounds.
 Instead of the 18th green, I ended up at the 10th tee.
-I was pleasantly surprised when I turned and saw another favorite teeing off—the beautiful Sandra Gal sporting one of the best outfits of the day.
+I was pleasantly surprised when I turned and saw another favorite teeing off—the beautiful Sandra Gal.
 I stuck with her for a couple of holes and then found myself camped out near the 11th green (which was conveniently located near the 17th tee box) as I looked at my pairings guide and tried to figure out who’d be coming by and when.

 I jumped back and forth between those two spots and watched a number of marquee groups come through.
 A-list players like Ai Miyazato, Jessica Korda, Stacy Lewis, I.K.
 Kim, Suzann Pettersen, Karrie Webb and Christie Kerr came by one location or the other and I got to see some really great golfers hit some really great shots.
 I was amazed at how close you can get to the players in some locations.
 On the 17th tee box, I found myself just a few feet from some of the most lovely and talented ladies on tour as they prepped to hit their drives.